Interactions of Grid-Forming Power Converters and Synchronous Machines: Network Case Study

 \subsection{Instability Behavior -- Large Load Disturbance}

+In this subsection we analyze the response of the grid-forming converters to large disturbances when the dc source is working close to its maximum rated values.
+In this case study, the dc-side current limitation of GFCs has a major impact on the overall system behavior. {\tb For the clarity of representation we first focus exclusively on the influence of dc source current limitation and neglect the ac current limitation.
+A test case highlighting the consequences of combined dc and ac limitation is presented in the next subsection (see the previous subsection).}

-In this subsection we analyze the response of the grid-forming converters to large disturbances when the DC source is working close to its maximum rated values.
-To begin with, we set the network base load $p_l$ and load change $\Delta_p$ to $2.25$ and $0.75$ pu respectively.
-Figure \ref{fig:stable_idc} shows the DC voltage and delayed DC current (i.e., before the saturation \eqref{Eq_source2}) of the converter at node 2.
+To begin with, we set the network base load $p_l$ and load change {\tb $\Delta p$} to $2.25$ and $0.75$ pu respectively.
+Figure \ref{fig:stable_idc} shows the dc voltage and delayed dc current (i.e., before the saturation \eqref{eq:source_sat}) of the converter at node 2.
 Considering the base loading and large disturbance magnitude (which rarely occurs in transmission systems), it is interesting to observe that all controls remain stable.

-We now increase $\Delta p$ to $0.9$ pu (i.e., a total network load after the disturbance of 3.15 pu) which is equally shared by the machine and the converters.
-We expect a post-disturbance converter power injection of $1.05$ pu and $i_{{\text{\upshape{dc}}}}$ close to the DC current limit $i_{\max}=\pm 1.2$ pu.
-Figure \ref{fig:unstable_idc} shows the DC voltage and delayed DC current before saturation for the converter at node 2 for a load increase of $\Delta p=0.9$ pu.
-For sufficiently large disturbance magnitude, $i_{{\text{\upshape{dc}}}}^\star$ and consequently $i_{\tau}$ exceed the current limit, i.e., the DC current $i_{{\text{\upshape{dc}}}}=i_{\max}$ is saturated.
-We observe that the VSM, droop control, and dVOC fail to converge to a stable post-event equilibrium if the DC source is saturated for a prolonged time.
+We now increase $\Delta p$ to $0.9$ pu (i.e., a total network load after the disturbance of 3.15 pu) which is equally shared by the SM and the GFCs.
+We expect a post-disturbance converter power injection of $1.05$ pu and $i_{{\text{\upshape{dc}}}}$ close to the dc current limit $i^{\text{dc}}_{\max}=\pm 1.2$ pu.
+Figure \ref{fig:unstable_idc} shows the dc voltage and delayed dc current before saturation for the converter at node 2 for a load increase of $\Delta p=0.9$ pu.
+For sufficiently large disturbance magnitude, $i_{{\text{\upshape{dc}}}}^\star$ and consequently $i_{\tau}$ exceed the current limit, i.e., the dc current $i_{{\text{\upshape{dc}}}}=i^{\text{dc}}_{\max}$ is saturated.
+We observe that the VSM, droop control, and dVOC fail to converge to a stable post-event equilibrium if the dc source is saturated for a prolonged time.
 In contrast, the GFCs controlled by matching reach a stable post-event equilibrium.